leynos/lag-complexity/README.md

 ## Features

-The `lag_complexity` crate is highly modular and uses feature flags to keep the core library lean.
+The `lag-complexity` crate is highly modular and uses feature flags to keep the core library lean.
 You can opt into additional functionality as needed:

 | **Feature Flag**  | **Purpose**                                                                           | **Default** |